 When there is valid interest in a particular educational program not offered in the District of residence.

 To provide change in a specific school environment for reasons of personal and social adjustment.
 (Requires documentation and does not apply to students going from elementary to middle school or middle school to high school.)
 Special requests should be accompanied by a written explanation and will be reviewed and considered on an individual basis.

-Students who are under consideration for expulsion or who have been expelled may not appeal inter-district attendance denials or decisions while expulsion proceedings are pending, or during the term of the expulsion.
+Students who are under consideration for expulsion or who have been expelled will be denied any Inter-District Transfer requests while expulsion proceedings are pending, or during the term of the expulsion.